ShonTaware/OpenSource_Physical_Design/README.md

    Below figure shows the waveform of Inverter output vs input w.r.t. time.
 Many timing parameters like rise time delay, fall time delay, propagation delay are calculated using this waveform.

    <img src="d3_ngspice_3.JPG">

+# Day 4 - Pre-layout timing analysis and importance of good clock tree
+  In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
+LEF stands for Library Exchange Format.
+The entire design has to be analyzed for any timing violations after addition or change in the design.

  ## Magic Layout to Standard Cell LEF
   Magic